Year 1 - Video Game Professional Cycle

 Develop your artistic and technical skills with a comprehensive 4-year course, combining theoretical and practical learning to make you an expert in video game design and production.

-1 year full-time classroom training
+1 year full-time on-site

-Bac or equivalent level 4 qualification
+High school diploma or equivalent Level 4 qualification

 During the first two years of the course, students learn the fundamentals of video game design and development, and develop both artistic and technical skills.